C2SM-RCM/serialbox/python/README.md

 ### Reading and Visualizing Serialized Data

-In our we example we use data serialized by jenkins on CSCS machines.
-Depending on the machine this location might be different.
-You can of course also use your own generated data:
+In our example we want to look at serialized data from another process:

 ```python
 datapath = "/scratch/jenkins/data/double/normal/"